UN Chief Calls For Global Actions To Combat Waste Crisis

-UNITED NATIONS, April 1 (NNN-XINHUA) - UN Secretary-General Antonio Guterres called for worldwide efforts to tackle the waste crisis.
+(MENAFN- Daily News Egypt) UN Secretary-General Antonio Guterres on Saturday called for worldwide efforts to tackle the waste crisis.

-In a video message for the International Day of Zero Waste, the UN chief highlighted the perilous state of the planet.
+In a video message for the International Day of Zero Waste, which falls on March 30 annually, the UN chief highlighted the perilous state of the planet.

 “Our planet is drowning under a torrent of trash,” Guterres said, painting a dire picture of the environmental degradation caused by humanity's overconsumption and waste production.
 With“more than 2 billion tons of municipal solid waste” produced every year, the consequences are devastating for the earth's climate, ecosystems and human health.